Factbox: Troubled history of Iran-Saudi relations

 -- Khatami visited Saudi Arabia in 1999 on the first visit by an Iranian president since the revolution.
 The two countries sealed better relations with a security pact in April 2001.

--- The invasion that toppled Saddam Hussein in Iraq empowered the country’s Shi‘ite majority and resulted in a shift in its political alignment toward Iran.
+-- The invasion that toppled Saddam Hussein in Iraq empowered the country’s Shi‘ite majority and resulted in a shift in its political alignment towards Iran.

 -- Iran’s nuclear energy program deepened Saudi fears that Tehran under Khatami’s successor President Mahmoud Ahmadinejad was bent on dominating the Gulf region and boosting its Shi‘ite populations.